 Edge ladder

 This formula is useful when you have narrow scraps.
-Instead of scattering them everywhere, stack them along one edge.
+Instead of scattering them everywhere, stack them along one edge so the strips behave like a margin system.

 - Choose three strips.
-Use one solid, one quiet pattern, and one stronger pattern.
+Use one solid, one mixer pattern, and one stronger pattern.

-- Place them along the side of the page.
-Let each strip start at a different height.
+- Place them along one side of the page.
+Let each strip start at a different height, but keep one outside edge aligned.

 - Keep the rest of the page open.
-The edge ladder becomes the structure.
+The edge ladder becomes the structure, so the center does not need more decoration.

 Filled example